campaign of Gaugamela

 - the next thing Alexander was aware of,

-was that this battle would need considerable adjustments
+was that this battle would need considerable

-as the fighting developed; therefore the reason to be carefully listened to
+therefore the reason to be carefully listened

-and passed on smartly to the units
+to and passed on smartly to the units

-- Alexander's right wing was therefore a bait to Darius
+- Alexander's right wing was therefore

-into the gap within the center and left flank of Darius'army
+the center and left flank of Darius'army

-- when the Persian cavalry on the left continued to overlap Alexander's right flank,
+- when the Persian cavalry on the left

 Alexander's Companions used to break

-between the Persian center and left flank to start their charge,
+between the Persian center and left flank to

-in form of a wedge, towards the point of contact in the Persian army
+towards the point of contact in the Persian army

-- Darius realizing that the battle was for him out of control,
+- Darius realizing that the battle was for

-fled again but this was not only an act of cowardice
+was not only an act of cowardice

-- Parmenio's message to Alexander was not a request for help
+- Parmenio's message to Alexander was not

-but mainly to inform Alexander that the movement was correctly engaged
+Alexander that the movement was correctly

-(encirclement of the Persian center and right flank)
+engaged (encirclement of the Persian center

 reasons for the victory: